On leveraging constrained smooth additive regression models for global optimization: Computational results

+The resulting surrogate problem~\eqref{sec:surr_problem:tildeP} is solved using different solvers for comparison purposes.
+First, we use the customized SC-MINLP algorithm \citep{d2012algorithmic,d2019strengthening} (using CPLEX v.\,22.1.1), which leverages the additive and separable nature of the approximating function formulation.
+Besides, we also use Gurobi v.\,12.0.1 \citep{gurobi}, BARON v.\,24.5.8 \citep{sahinidis1996baron} and COUENNE v.\,0.5.8 \citep{belotti2009branching}.
+For the post processing phase, the choice of solver depends on the subphase considered.
+In the first subphase, the problem is continuous and is solved with the local solver IPOPT v.\,3.14.14 \citep{wachter2006implementation}.
+If the subsequent local branching subphases are performed, an MINLP solver such as Gurobi is required.

+We evaluate MISSOC by comparing its heuristic solution $\mathbf{x}^*$ (see Algorithm~\ref{alg:missoc}) with the solutions obtained by directly solving the original problems~\eqref{sec:surr_problem:P} with the same global solvers.
+We record the computation time (in seconds) and the objective value of the achieved solution.
+Note that the computational time in MISSOC includes the time required for solving the surrogate problem~\eqref{sec:surr_problem:tildeP} plus the time spent in the post processing step.
+To compare the performance of the solvers in solving~\eqref{sec:surr_problem:tildeP} (i.e., before the post processing step), we also record the optimality gap.
+We compute it using the formula implemented in Gurobi v.\,12.0.1:

 where the upper bound and lower bound are those reported by the corresponding solver.
-In addition, we compare the results obtained when solving the surrogate with those obtained by directly solving the corresponding original problems $(P)$ using the above-mentioned state-of-the-art global optimization solvers.
+The optimality gap obtained when solving the surrogate ~\eqref{sec:surr_problem:tildeP} must not be compared to that when solving the original problem~\eqref{sec:surr_problem:P}, since the final solution $\mathbf{x}^*$ provided by MISSOC, i.e., after the post processing step, is heuristic and, thus, we cannot provide optimality guarantees.

 To solve both the original and surrogate problems, all solvers have been run with a time limit of 600 seconds and the rest of the parameters are set to default.
 The experiments have been conducted on a machine with an Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz processor and 64GB of RAM.